Benjamin W. Chidlaw: World War II

 Chidlaw was promoted to major in March 1940, to lieutenant colonel in September 1941, to colonel in March 1942, and to brigadier general in November 1942, while assigned to this duty in Washington.
 In March 1943, he was assigned to the Office of the Assistant Chief of Air Staff for Materiel in Washington.
 In that capacity he represented the United States Army Air Force (USAAF), the direct predecessor to the United States Air Force, on several joint Royal Air Force-USAAF technical missions in London.
 He went to the Mediterranean Theater in April 1944 as deputy commanding general of the XII Tactical Air Command.
-Following the invasion of southern France he organized and commanded the XXII Tactical Air Command in that theater.
+Following the invasion of southern France, he organized and commanded the XXII Tactical Air Command in that theater.
 In March 1945 he took command of the Mediterranean Allied Tactical Air Force and was promoted to major general the next month.

 Later life

 Chidlaw returned to Wright Field in July 1945 as deputy commanding general for operations of what became Air Materiel Command.
 In October 1947, he became deputy commanding general of the command, with rank of lieutenant general, and full commander September 1, 1949.
 On October 29, 1951, he received his fourth star and the command of Air Defense Command at Ent Air Force Base, Colorado.
 He also became commander in chief of the joint service Continental Air Defense Command there on September 1, 1954.
 He retired from the USAF in that capacity on May 31, 1955, with many decorations from his own country as well as France, Great Britain, Poland and Brazil.

-He died at his home in Colorado Springs, Colorado on February 21, 1977.
+Chidlaw died at his home in Colorado Springs, Colorado on February 21, 1977.
+He was interred at the United States Air Force Academy Cemetery three days later.